BBC Persian

-BBC Persian (بیبیسی فارسی) is the Persian language broadcast station and subsidiary of BBC World Service which conveys the latest political, social, economical and sport news relevant to Iran, Afghanistan, and Tajikistan, and the world.
+BBC Persian (بیبیسی فارسی) is the Persian language broadcast station and subsidiary of BBC World Service.
+It broadcasts political, social, economical and sport news relevant to Iran and the world.
 Its headquarters are in London, United Kingdom.

+Persian language has one of the fewest native and total speakers in the BBC World Service, with 35 million native speakers (in Iran), 12 million native speakers (in Afghanistan) and 9 and 5 million native speakers in Tajikistan and Uzbekistan respectively.
+The total native and secondary speakers of Persian language encompasses approximately 120 million speakers.
+This is in contrast with Hindi/Urdu, which has around 1.5 billion native speakers and more than 2 billion total speakers.